informalsystems/tendermint-rs/light-client/tests/support/model_based/README.md

 For that you might want to run your test in isolation, as counterexample generation by Apalache may take a significant time.
-In order to run only your test, just create a new test batch with your test, and temporarily remove/rename other test batches.
+In order to run only your test, just create a new test batch with your test, and temporarily remove/rename other test batches (files or diretories starting with `_` are ignored).
 2. After running your model-based test, inspect its report/logs.
 3. If you find the test details interesting, simply copy the generated `test.json` file into [single_step](single_step) directory, and rename it to reflect the model and model-based test you used to generate it.